 Since Dezember 2019 I am using a fork by Emanuel Feru which supports FOC (Field Oriented Control): github.com/EmanuelFeru/hoverboard-firmware-hack-FOC

 I'm assuming your using Linux, more specifically some kind of Ubuntu based Linux.

 The programmer I am going to be using is a cheap ST-Link V2.

 In order to compile, gcc-arm is needed.

-Your can get get it either by downloading the newest version ( developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
+Your can get get it either by downloading the files yourself ( developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads

 ) and extracting the directory "gcc-arm-none-eabi-..." or

 sudo apt-get install gcc-arm-none-eabi

 There could be problems with some versions. gcc-arm-none-eabi-7-2018-q2-update